-Read articles and blogs about personal finance long enough, and you’re sure to run into a suggestion or two about starting a side hustle to earn more money.
-A “side hustle” is a term that describes any kind of work you do on the side of your regular day job in order to increase your income.
+A “side gig” is a term that describes any kind of work you do in addition to your regular job to increase your income.

-If you want to improve your financial situation, this can be a great way to do it.
-The math is simple: When you have more money coming in, you have more cash to allocate toward your financial goals.
-You can pay off debt faster, pad your savings accounts and invest more money each month.
+If you want to improve your financial situation, it’s one way to go.
+The math is simple: With more money coming in, you have more cash to go toward paying off debt faster, padding your savings account or even investing.

 - Balancing a full-time job with a big freelance workload

-- 5 practical steps to managing your job and your side hustle
+- 5 practical steps to managing your primary job and your additional work

 - What $4,000 actually looks like when you work for yourself

-- Making the leap from side hustle to full-time freelance work
+- Making the leap to full-time freelance work

-I wondered the same thing a few years ago.
-I was earning $28,000 per year from my full-time job, which wasn’t enough to keep up with my ambitious financial goals.
+A few years ago, I was earning $28,000 per year from my full-time job, which wasn’t enough to keep up with my ambitious financial goals.
 I knew I needed to make more money if I wanted to achieve those goals.

 I started by exploring some of my existing skills and figuring out how to leverage them to boost my income.
 My background is in research and professional writing, and I’ve always been obsessed with nailing financial success — so I started writing about it.
 I created my own personal finance blog and gained valuable experience writing about money.
 Before long, I was pitching ideas to magazines, newspapers, websites and blogs.

 I wrote many of those initial articles for free.
-But then I started scouring job boards and Craigslist to find freelance opportunities — and I landed them.
+But then I started for freelance opportunities — and I landed them.
 The very first paid article I wrote was 500 words long and only paid $15, but it was a start.

 Balancing a full-time job with a big freelance workload

 The biggest challenge in earning $4,000 a month from freelancing?
 Balancing a significant workload with the regular demands and responsibilities of a full-time job.
-When I started, I worked 80-hour weeks in an effort to hustle as much as I could.
+When I started, I worked 80-hour weeks in an effort to make as much use of my time as I could.

 Obviously, this wasn’t sustainable.
 During that period, I didn’t see my friends and didn’t spend much time with my significant other.
-My life turned into work, eat (sometimes), sleep and repeat.
+My life turned into work, eat, sleep and repeat.

-But that kind of dedication upfront allowed me to eventually increase how much I charged for my work.
-That meant I could take on fewer assignments and still make the same amount, which translated to a much healthier work-life balance.
-I slowly dropped the work that didn’t pay me and took steps to align my schedule with how I value my time.
+Still, this did allow me to eventually increase how much I charged for my work.
+And that meant I could take on fewer assignments and still make the same amount, which translated to a much healthier work-life balance.
+I slowly dropped the work that didn’t pay and took steps to align my schedule with how I value my time.

-5 practical steps to managing your job and your side hustle
+5 practical steps to managing your primary job and your additional work

-Taking on additional professional responsibilities and tasks in addition to your day job can create chaos.
-I needed to use several tools and systems to keep me on track and save me from dropping the ball on my freelance work or my job.
+Taking on additional professional responsibilities and tasks in addition to a job you already have can create chaos.
+I learned to rely on several tools and systems to keep me on track and save me from dropping the ball on my freelance work or my job.

-Here’s how I managed my time and my workload:
+Here’s how I managed my time and workload.

 I used a task manager

-The web application Asana tracked all my to-dos, and I mean all of them.
+The web application Asana (which offers a basic tool at no cost) tracked all my to-dos, and I mean all of them.
 It was my one-stop system for my personal tasks, work projects and freelance assignments.
 Everything was organized and sorted into different projects, but I could also see a master task list that I used to plan my days.

 I scheduled everything